How RPA and AI will impact IT asset management

 RPA and AI will reduce the level of effort and the costs that are typically required to operate a comprehensive IT asset management solution.
 Analyst workloads will shift from performing redundant, manual tasks to managing virtual robots.
 When IT asset management best practices are followed, agencies will be in a much better position to reduce their IT asset costs by making informed acquisition decisions.

-Marcel Shaw is the federal markets engineer for Ivanti.
+Marcel Shaw is principal federal solutions architect at Ivanti.